My Spare Room

 “Every three minutes, someone finds a flatmate on SpareRoom.com.
 That does not mean that every three minutes, someone finds a new friend.”

 It’s a gruelling process of rejection.
-One time I got rejected and the girl text me two weeks later saying the Chosen One had dropped out – and they really liked me at the time, it was super close between me and that other (apparently flaky) girl, am I still looking for a room?
+One time I got rejected and the girl text me two weeks later saying the Chosen One had dropped out – and they really liked me at the time, it had been super close between me and that other (apparently flaky) girl, was I still looking for a room?
 Of course I was still looking.
-Of course I told her I’d already found somewhere much cheaper.
+Of course I told her I’d already found somewhere else that happened to be much cheaper.

 Abby Parsons is an editorial assistant and co-founder of Dear Damsels.